Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

 of the PE.
 This also implies that the choice for versions of certain libraries was made before the summer of 2025.
 It uses Cray MPICH 8.1 which is based on the MPICH 3.4 code base.
-The stack based on `LUMI/25.09` may be a bit more experimental.
+The stack based on `LUMI/25.09` is a bit more experimental.
 Several software packages will be upgraded compared to `LUMI/25.03` and it will be based on Cray MPICH 9.0 which is derived from the MPICH 4.1 code base and we will also try to support ROCm 6.4 with it.